earthly/earthly/docs/earthfile/earthfile.md

 RUN --mount=type=cache,target=/go-cache go build main.go
 ```

-Note that mounts cannot be shared between targets, nor can it be shared within the same target,
+Note that mounts cannot be shared between targets, nor can they be shared within the same target,
 if the build-args differ between invocations.

 ## COPY